 Rewind.
 First of all, ( let me just say it one last time ) I had told him that the position was mine and I simply could not understand why on earth he was assuming a role that was mine!
-Second, he had also not answered me when I told him that it was my position.
-(Never mind that we had perfectly played the roles to this last stage.)
+Second, he had also not answered me when I told him that that was my position and therefore at the back of my head I had already packed the small fact there were signs and symptoms of disrespect because when someone tells you something you should respond. (never mind that we had perfectly played the roles to this last stage.)

 Takes a break to sip some water.

 In a real life scenario, this would have gone extremely south-like this:

 “First of all, I have already told you that this is my role but you’you usually hear what you want to hear.
 Also, you don’t trust my ability to deliver because when I told you that this was my role (and you refused to answer), I owned it as my responsibility and I was going to deliver.
 Additionally, you jumping into my own role means that you are not being supportive of me because you are not giving me the opportunity to grow in this area. (and by the time I say the third point tears are already flowing effortlessly and he is also hitting the panic zone because he is yet to digest how fast this has escalated and why the emotions of yours truly are up the roof).
 Meanwhile, I am also silently asking myself if there is anything he did 7 months ago that I can quickly pull and link into this situation because all related matters must be addressed in this forum😂

 On a serious note though, I was not happy with him until he was asked what went wrong and he said that he had figured that I was tired and decided to help.
 What I had taken as a belittling of my ability to deliver on my task was actually from a very caring point of him observing that I was probably tired and stepping up. (we can now ffffinaalyy aaaawh).

 - Seek to understand the intention behind your partner’s acts,